The Ultimate 510(k) Checklist

 Substantial Equivalence Comparison 🔗

-This is a detailed comparison between your device and the predicate sufficient to demonstrate the substantial equivalence of the devices.
+This document includes a detailed comparison between your device and the predicate(s) sufficient to demonstrate the substantial equivalence of the devices.

-• Compare indications for use.
+• Compare intended use/indications for use

-For SaMD, the “product” label will typically be the e-label or software “about” label.
+For SaMD, the product label will typically be the e-label or software “about” label.

-Software Label (About Box), including: 🔗
+Software Label (About Box)

 • Device trade name